quicwg/wg-materials/interim-20-10/minutes.md

 **Ian Swett:** Think we have drafts that already solve the Direct Server Return case presented by Mike Bishop (last use case)

-**Martin Thomson:** there are interesting interactions between application and multipath.
+**Martin Thomson:** There are interesting interactions between application and multipath.
 QUIC is maybe less susceptible to burying these things deep in the OS, but want to up-level a bit.
 Question I want to ask is what the QUIC WG should be working on next, rather than just if we should do Multipath.
 I am